What’s CHIRP Sonar?

 Mid-priced CHIRP fishfinders often include a single CHIRP channel, usually with a transmitting power of 500W or 600W.
 Scanning sonar, enhanced with CHIRP technology, is often built into the unit and its matched transducer.
 You can see CHIRP, side-scan and down-scan sonar, all on the same screen.
 For the typical inland or coastal angler, these fishfinder/chartplotter combos have all the functions you’ll ever need.
 Two versions are often sold; a coastal model, with appropriate mid/high frequency transducer and coastal charts, or an inland version with high frequency transducer and inland lake charts.
 The price is often proportional to the size and resolution of the LCD screen.

-Affordable CHIRP sonars, the “cheap CHIRP” for the rest of us, are made for the inland fisher, and are the newest on the market.
+Affordable CHIRP sonars, the “cheap CHIRP” for the rest of us, are made for the inland angler, and are the newest on the market.
 Various models come as a standalone fishfinder, sonar with GPS (but without charts), or a sonar/chartplotter including either inland or coastal maps.

-There are lots of sonar variations too.
+There are lots of sonar variations, too.
 Raymarine’s Dragonfly GPS/Chartplotters combine a conical 170-230kHz CHIRP sonar with a wide-beam 320-380kHz CHIRP scanning sonar element.
 Lowrance Hook combos pair their 455/800kHz scanning sonar with Low, Med, High CHIRP, centered on 50/83/200kHz frequencies.

 Whatever your price range, CHIRP sonar has changed the fishfinding game.
 There’s never been a better time to upgrade to this exciting new technology.